 Honey Roasted Carrots In the (Environmentally-Friendly & Safe) Bag

-The tweaks I made included eliminating the bacon, swapping marmalade for raw honey, using organic extra virgin coconut oil instead of butter and adding more detoxifying garlic just for the heck of it.
+The tweaks I made included eliminating the bacon, swapping marmalade for raw honey, using organic olive oil instead of butter and adding more detoxifying garlic just for the heck of it.

 Carrot Nutrition 101:

-So many of my husband’s patients who are concerned about their body weight will routinely (and proudly) tell him they avoid “high sugar” fruits and vegetables such as carrots and bananas.
+So many people that are concerned about their body weight will routinely avoid “high sugar” fruits and vegetables such as carrots and bananas.
 We have heard this so many times that we simply had to debunk the carrot myths once and for all and give the real scoop on carrot nutrition in an article HERE.
-If you don’t have time to read the full article, the bottom line is that we can assure you nobody ever got fat from eating too many carrots!
+While you’re at it, learn about bananas HERE.

 And now for the easy-peasy recipe for honey roasted carrots (finally!!)…